foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 ![local-to-repo-new-release.webp](/development/guides/local-to-repo-new-release.webp)

 <a id="F6" href="#F6">F6:</a> Click the green `Publish release` button.
 You will be taken to a new page for this release, showing its name, tag, and attached assets.

+>We have just created a place on the web where the files for this specific version of your module now "live".
+The `module.json` asset is your module's Manifest, and the `module.zip` is the file that the manifest tells Foundry to download. {.is-info}

+>You may have noticed that the contents of your module that we uploaded to the repository earlier were not actually involved at all in the end result.
+The publishing workflow automatically attached a `Source Code` zip to the release, but we created our own zip manually, and uploaded *that*.

 # G. Test